Schiebeknoten Anleitung mit Video

 Here are our favorites for handmade jewelry:

-- 🔮 Amethyst: For inner peace, clarity, and a calm mind.
-Beautiful deep violet that glows on every wrist.
+• 🔮 Amethyst: For inner peace, clarity, and a calm mind.
+Beautiful deep violet that shines on any wrist.

-- 🖤 Black Tourmaline: Your energetic shield.
-Grounding, strong, reliable.
+• 🖤 Black Tourmaline: Your energetic shield.
+Grounded, strong, reliable.

-- ☀️ Citrine: Sunny energy, lightness, and trust – perfect for an everyday companion.
+• ☀️ Citrine: Sunny energy, lightness, and confidence – perfect for an everyday companion.

 ❓ Frequently Asked Questions about the Sliding Knot

-My knots don't slide – what am I doing wrong?
+My knots aren't sliding – what am I doing wrong?

-Usually, it's because the turns were pulled too tight or too firm.
-Gently loosen the knot and make it a bit looser.
-The choice of cord also plays a role: Very rough or thick cords slide less well.
-Waxed cotton or nylon are smoothest here.
+Most often, it's because the windings were pulled too tightly or too firmly.
+Carefully loosen the knot and make it a bit looser.
+The choice of cord also plays a role: very rough or thick cords slide less well.
+Waxed cotton or nylon are the smoothest here.

 How long should the cord be for a bracelet?